 At Wade Deacon High School we expect high levels of attendance and punctuality from all of our pupils.
 We believe that regular attendance promotes positive social development, develops self discipline and improves pupil progress.
 There is a clear link between attendance and attainment and as a school we expect all pupils to aim to achieve at least 97% attendance.
 Outstanding attendance is regularly recognised and rewarded throughout the year.

 Poor attendance can have a detrimental effect on progress.
 A student who has 90% attendance misses almost 4 weeks of the school year, which equates to over 100 hours of learning.
-Please see the link below to learn more about the link between absence and attainment.
+The graph below clearly demonstrates the link between absence and attainment for our students in 2022 GCSE exams.

 If your child is absent, you are requested to;